 - Collier Preserve

 - MetroParks Farm

 - Sawmill Creek Preserve

 - Mill Creek Wildlife Sanctuary

 - Springfield Forest

 - Hawkins Marsh

 - Vickers Nature Preserve

-- Huntington Woods
+- Huntington Woods (Archery Only)

-- Hitchcock Woods
+- Hitchcock Woods (Archery Only)

 These properties have been deemed safe for controlled hunting opportunities due to their overall size and/or their rural location within the county.
-In addition, these properties have all been identified as having white-tailed deer populations exceeding ecological carrying capacity, as evidenced by current population estimates and/or an unacceptable level of deer browsing documented by MetroParks staff.
+In addition, these properties have all been identified as having white-tailed deer populations exceeding ecological carrying capacity, as evidenced by vegetative assessments conducted by MetroParks staff.